EB-Cyber-Repos/Miami2100/Players/Ryo.md

 - You can spend a Fate point, to deploy knuckle and elbow vibro-blades.

 **EXTRAS**
+- MedKit
+- Batvision Goggles - Googles that provide echolocation-based vision for all of your Daredevil larping needs.

+**STASH**
+- Combat Armor (4)
 - Assault Rifle
-- MedKit
 - Stem-Stim
 - Bazooka
 - Kevlar Vest (2)
 - H.I.V.E - A swarm of AI-controlled nanites in a conveniently grenade-sized package.
 Just give them verbal instructions and let'r rip.
-- Batvision Goggles - Googles that provide echolation-based vision for all of your Daredevil larping needs.

-**STASH**
-- Combat Armor (4)

 **NOTES**
 - Had to help their mother Eve get rid of a corpse (again).